RePRGM/rePRGM.github.io/about.md

 ## Today

 Today, I am a Penetration Tester and aspiring Red Team Operator.
 Beyond the "cool" factor, it allows me to learn about and touch all aspects of IT, Cybersecurity, and Computer Science.
 There is a never-ending and always-expanding wealth of knowledge in this field and I love that.
+Currently, (as of 2021/11/20) I have the OSCP, eJPT, eCPPT certifications.